Augustseverinandersen/Assignment1---Extracting-linguistic-features-using-spaCy/README.md

     - Is used to extract the zip file

 -	Argparse
-o	Is used to specify the path to the zip file as a command line argument.
+    - Is used to specify the path to the zip file as a command line argument.
 ## Assignment description
 Written by Ross:
 For this exercise, you should write some code that does the following: